Retail: Retail marketing

 A retail mix is devised for the purpose of coordinating day-to-day tactical decisions.
-The retail marketing mix typically consists of six broad decision layers including product decisions, place decisions, promotion, price, personnel and presentation (also known as physical evidence).
+The retail marketing mix typically consists of six broad decision layers, including product decisions, place decisions, promotion, price, personnel and presentation (also known as physical evidence).
 The retail mix is loosely based on the marketing mix, but has been expanded and modified in line with the unique needs of the retail context.
-A number of scholars have argued for an expanded marketing, mix with the inclusion of two new Ps, namely, Personnel and Presentation since these contribute to the customer's unique retail experience and are the principal basis for retail differentiation.
+Several scholars have argued for an expanded marketing mix with the inclusion of two new Ps, namely, Personnel and Presentation since these contribute to the customer's unique retail experience and are the principal basis for retail differentiation.
 Yet other scholars argue that the Retail Format (i.e. retail formula) should be included.
-The modified retail marketing mix that is most commonly cited in textbooks is often called the 6 Ps of retailing (see diagram at right).
+The modified retail marketing mix that is most commonly cited in textbooks is often called the 4 (place, price, product, and promotion) or 6 Ps of retailing (see diagram at right).

 A typical supermarket carries an assortment of between 30,000 and 60,000 different products.

 The primary product-related decisions facing the retailer are the product assortment (what product lines, how many lines and which brands to carry); the type of customer service (high contact through to self-service) and the availability of support services (e.g. credit terms, delivery services, after sales care).
-These decisions depend on careful analysis of the market, demand, competition as well as the retailer's skills and expertise.
+These decisions depend on careful analysis of the market, demand, competition, as well as the retailer's skills and expertise.

 Customer service is the "sum of acts and elements that allow consumers to receive what they need or desire from [the] retail establishment."
-Retailers must decide whether to provide a full service outlet or minimal service outlet, such as no-service in the case of vending machines; self-service with only basic sales assistance or a full service operation as in many boutiques and speciality stores.
-In addition, the retailer needs to make decisions about sales support such as customer delivery and after sales customer care.
+Retailers must decide whether to provide a full service outlet or a minimal service outlet, such as no service in the case of vending machines; self-service with only basic sales assistance or a full service operation as in many boutiques and speciality stores.
+In addition, the retailer needs to make decisions about sales support, such as customer delivery and after-sales customer care.